memgraph/documentation/pages/querying/performance-optimization.md

 +------------------------------------+------------------------------------+------------------------------------+------------------------------------+
 ```

-Again the `ScanAll` operator is taking all the nodes and filtering them.
-If you take a closer look into `RELATIVE TIME`, it is the 80% of the total cost of the query.
+Again, the `ScanAll` operator takes all the nodes and filters them.
+If you take a closer look at `RELATIVE TIME`, it is 80% of the total cost of the query.

-Adding a label-propery index, changes the execution of this query:
+Adding a label-property index changes the execution of this query:

 ```
 memgraph> PROFILE MERGE (p:Player{name:"Pele"}) RETURN p;